 The second reason is that phonics instruction is not working for too many children.
 There are many studies that show phonics is better than whole language, but that is no reason to assume that phonics can’t be improved on.
 In fact, the evidence for phonics is surprisingly weak and mixed, as briefly reviewed by Bowers and Bowers (2017).
 For a more detailed review that also highlights the limited efficacy of phonics see: Suggate, S. P. (2016).
 A meta-analysis of the long-term effects of phonemic awareness, phonics, fluency, and reading comprehension interventions.
 Journal of learning disabilities, 49(1), 77-96.

 What is the alternative?
-As we detail in Bowers and Bowers (submitted), the false characterization of the writing system often restricts the types of instruction that are considered.
+As we detail in Bowers and Bowers (2017), the false characterization of the writing system often restricts the types of instruction that are considered.
 We would suggest that instruction should be organized around the fact that the English spelling system is morphophonemic.
 Structured Word Inquiry (SWI) is an alternative approach based on the following set of assumptions (taken from Bowers and Bowers, 2017).

 With regards to point 4, there is growing evidence that morphological interventions are useful, especially for young and struggling children, and some initial studies showing the promise of SWI, including children as young as 5-7.
 To date few studies have directly compared phonics with meaning-based forms of instruction that emphasize the sub-lexical structure of words.
 Accordingly, the common claim that that initial instruction should focus on grapheme-phoneme correspondences to the exclusion of meaning-based approaches is unwarranted.
 Importantly, there is a reason why so little consideration has been given to comparing these approaches, namely, the widespread assumption that the main function of letters is to represent sounds precludes the consideration of SWI and other approaches that target the meaningful regularities of English spellings.